Health Services – Vaccines for Children

 Making sure that your children get their vaccinations on time is one of the most important things you can do to keep your children – and others – healthy!

-Your children can get the shots from their doctor.
-The Children’s Immunization Clinic at the Carroll County Health Department provides vaccines and vaccine education and tracking to children who are uninsured or have Medical Assistance, from birth to age 18.
-Call 410-876-4900 for an appointment.
+The Children’s Immunization Clinic at the Carroll County Health Department provides vaccines and vaccine education and tracking to children who are uninsured, underinsured (children are eligible to receive VFC vaccine only through a Federally Qualified Health Center, or Rural Health Clinic), have Medical Assistance, or who are American Indian or Alaskan Native, from birth through age 18.
+Call 410-876-4949 or 4920 for an appointment.

 The Health Department also holds free vaccination clinics for children:

 ONLY the following vaccines will be offered at these clinics:

 - HPV is highly recommended to start at age 11-12 but is not required to attend school in Maryland